from Silicon Valley to the City of Light: a California Expat in Paris

 French Style Essential 7 – Feminine Blouses in Floral Prints or Solids

 It’s simply not true that French women only wear black.
 A colorful printed blouse with high-waisted jeans or a skirt is a mainstay of Parisian style.
 You should also have a white blouse in your wardrobe.
 Joie, a Euro-centric clothing brand, makes a perfect short-sleeved white silk blouse.
-Though pricey, these style staples would last many seasons without every going out of style.
-This ruffled long-sleeve blouse from J.Crew is also very French at a lower price point.
+These style staples would last many seasons without every going out of style.

 This lady I spotted n the Marais happened to be wearing a frilly white blouse, but she added a colorful scarf and hat that say, “Hello!”
 There’s actually a lot more going on here than you would usually see on a Parisian, but I dig it.
 (See the tiny purse and absence of jewelry?
 Very French!)